-Food Safety – Be sure you properly store any food.
-When grilling, keep any uncooked meats away from other foods to prevent cross contamination.
-Thoroughly wash your hands before handing food and after handling raw meat.
+- Food Safety – Be sure you properly store any food.
+When grilling, keep any uncooked meats away from other foods to prevent cross-contamination.
+Thoroughly wash your hands before handling food and after handling raw meat.

 - Keep Hydrated – Memorial Day weekend is the first holiday of the summer.
 When grilling, make sure you are staying hydrated by drinking lots of water.

 - Water Safety – Rather visiting a beach, a lake, or a swimming pool, remember to never swim alone.
 Children should especially be supervised at all times when in or near the water.
 It only takes seconds for tragedy to happen.